Alpha testing: all current functionality is free while VAT Engine is in active development

 Shopify's official documentation treats the permanent .myshopify.com domain as the stable shop identifier for app configuration and embedded app context.
 Use that value in VAT Engine rather than a storefront custom domain or an /admin URL.

-Current Dashboard Flow
+Controlled Custom-App Dashboard Flow

 1. Sign in to the VAT Engine customer account that should own the Shopify store connection.